Person

 Summary

 John Hooper is an international authority on the taxonomy, systematics and biodiversity of Porifera (sponges).
 His fieldwork across tropical Australia, southeast Asia and Pacific islands resulted in an extensive collection at the Queensland Museum of sessile marine invertebrates, a significant proportion being new to science.
 Hooper has published descriptions of over 600 new species, ten new genera and two new families of sponges.
-In his research Hopper seeks to identify compounds in sponges with potential for use in the treatment of heart disease, cancer and intestinal diseases.
+In his research Hooper seeks to identify compounds in sponges with potential for use in the treatment of heart disease, cancer and intestinal diseases.

 Details